 Investigators who seek to interview a student who is suspected victim of abuse or neglect must make the request to the principal who shall determine from the investigator whether or not it is appropriate to notify the student's parents.
 If it is appropriate, the principal should notify the parents of the time and place of the impending interview.

 Suspected Abuse by Staff Members

-If a staff member is suspected of abuse, his/her supervisor should be notified immediately and the matter kept in strict confidence by the reporting person.
-The supervisor shall follow the Corporation's due-process procedures for dealing with an employee's real or alleged violation of any law or Corporation policy.
-This procedure does not negate the requirement for the reporting person to report the suspected abuse to the proper agency.
+Building administrators and other Corporation staff members should be mindful of the possibility of physical or mental abuse inflicted by another Corporation staff member.
+If a Corporation staff member is suspected of abuse, his/her supervisor should be notified immediately.
+The supervisor shall follow the Corporation’s due process procedures for addressing an employee’s alleged violation of law or Corporation policy.
+This procedure does not negate the duty of the reporting person to also report the suspected abuse to DCS or the police.

 Confidentiality of Information Regarding Child Abuse or Neglect

 Information concerning the alleged abuse or neglect of a student is confidential information and is not to be shared with anyone other than the administration, DCS, or the police and, whenever abuse by someone other than the parents is suspected, the parent(s).

 Failing to report suspected child abuse or neglect is a Class B misdemeanor, which is punishable by up to 180 days in jail and a $1,000 fine.
 A staff member who violates this policy also may be subject to disciplinary action.